Luo-yu98/xiaoyuLuo.github.io/_pages/about.md

 Recent News
 ======
+[07/2025] Two co-author papers were accepted by IEEE CDC.
+Congrats Lu and Du! <br>
 [05/2025] My co-author paper titled ''Securing Cyber-Physical Systems under Periodic Detection: Optimal Stealthy Linear Attack and Countermeasure'' has been accepted by IEEE TCNS.
 Congrats Qi！<br>
 [11/2024] My paper titled ''Heuristic Learning for Co-Design Scheme of Optimal Sequential Attack'' has been accepted by Automatica as a full paper<br>
 [09/2024] I joined the Division of Systems Engineering at Boston University and work as a Postdoc [See website](https://www.bu.edu/eng/profile/xiaoyuo-luo/)<br>